bikespace/bikespace/bikespace_api/README.md

 Testing a migration script:

-1. While the api is running for development (e.g. `make api-dev`), run `make downgrade-db`.
+1. While the api is running for development (e.g. `make dev-api`), run `make downgrade-db`.
 You should see the database revert to the previous schema.
 2. Run `make upgrade-db`.
 You should see the database update to the newest schema.
 3. Perform additional tests to confirm that a migrated database returns the correct results in use.